C-Duberry/clone-ui/README.md

 ## Features

-- React-based UI clone of the Sainsbury’s website
+- React-based UI clone of the Sainsbury’s website homepage
 - Layout and visual design implemented with React Bootstrap
 - Fully responsive across devices
 - Clean and minimal interface